arvmtt/k8s-pi/README.md

 *Originally written as a bachelor's thesis, the project is currently migrating to a hobby project.*
 *A rewriting of the documentation is currently under progress and is therefore presently lacking.*

+Personal implementation based on four Raspberry Pi 4 2GB running Ubuntu Server 19.10.

-Overview of tools used:
+Quick overview of tools used:

 - Ansible
 - Docker
 - Kubernetes
+- Flannel
 - Helm
+- Kubernetes-dashboard
 - Prometheus
 - Grafana

-Personal implementation based on four Raspberry Pi 4 2GB running Ubuntu Server 19.10.
+*TODO*
+## Overview
+### Tools and Technologies
+### Implementation
+## Installing and Running Cluster
+## Applications and Services
+## Caveats